haokeyingxiao/haoke/changelog/release-6-4-13-0/2022-05-20-require-users-to-log-into-their-shopware-account-if-token-has-expired.md

 * Added `Shopware\Core\Framework\Store\Subscriber\LicenseHostChangedSubscriber` to log out all users when the license host changed
 ___
 # API
-* Changed multiple store routes to fail with `403 Forbidden` if authentication is required but the user's Shopware Account session has expired
+* Changed multiple store routes to fail with `403 Forbidden` if authentication is required but the user's Haoke Account session has expired
 ___
 # Administration
 * Added `storeSessionExpiredInterceptor` to retry requests that previously failed with store exceptions in `src/core/factory/http.factory.js`
-* Changed `handleErrorStates` to notify the user if their Shopware Account session has expired in `src/core/factory/http.factory.js`
+* Changed `handleErrorStates` to notify the user if their Haoke Account session has expired in `src/core/factory/http.factory.js`